 - Grill the exposed corn directly over the heat of the grill for about 15 minutes with the lid closed.
 Turn every minute or so.

 This method requires the most attention and will result in a more blackened cob.
-This blackening in not a bad thing, and as long as you are vigilant and turn the ear often, this corn will taste nutty, smoky, and sweet.
+This blackening in not a bad thing.
+As long as you are vigilant and turn the ear often, this corn will taste nutty, smoky, and sweet.
 You should keep the lid down, but will need to keep turning the corn about every minute or so.